 Mindfulness has a positive affect on physical problems such as heart disease, hypertension and chronic pain.
 It also improves concentration and attention, and strengthens the immune response, helping to defend against illness.

 I offer one to one mindfulness training and run 8 week mindfulness group courses (MBSR/MBCT).
 Please see my website for details about current courses and monthly mindfulness half day workshops.

 I qualified as an Integrative Child Psychotherapist from the Institute for Art in Therapy and Education (IATE) in 2007 and have been accredited with the United Kingdom Council of Psychotherapists (UKCP) since 2009.

-I trained to teach Mindfulness Based Cognitive Therapy with Bangor University in 2011.
+I trained to teach mindfulness with Bangor University in 2011.
 I became a certified .b mindfulness teacher of young people in 2014 and trained with the Centre for Mindful Self Compassion to teach the 8 week Mindful Self Compassion course in 2014.